Updated: Dec 13, 2020

-Alongside an experienced instructor, you’ll practice visual maneuvers, takeoffs and landings, and the many required skills in the ACS (Airman Certification Standards).
-During this time, you’ll pair your 1 on 1 lessons with at-home studies to ensure that you can pass your FAA written exam as well as obtain a basic understanding of aerodynamics, weather, and the many topics related to your private pilots license.
+Alongside an experienced instructor, you’ll practice visual maneuvers, takeoffs, and landings, and the many required skills in the ACS (Airman Certification Standards).
+During this time, you’ll pair your 1 on 1 lesson with at-home studies to ensure that you can pass your FAA written exam as well as obtain a basic understanding of aerodynamics, weather, and the many topics related to your private pilots' license.
 When you can demonstrate proficient skills, your instructor will endorse you to solo.

 Once you’ve accumulated at least 40 hours (part 61) including cross country time, solo time, and all other requirements, you’ll take your check ride.
 Each new license will require you to take a written exam as stated above and a checkride.

 When you become a private pilot, you can start working on your instrument rating.
-The instrument rating is your ticket to flying in IFR conditions, or low visibility.
+The instrument rating is your ticket to flying in Instrument Meteorological Conditions (IMC) or low visibility.
 In contrast with the private pilot’s license which is associated with outside visual references such as the horizon or landmarks, the instrument rating gets its name because your eyes will constantly be scanning the instruments inside the plane.

 Commercial Pilot Certificate

 The commercial license is your method of proving to the FAA that you can handle the responsibility and skills required to get paid for your flying services.
-Just when you are accustomed to focusing on only on your instruments in flight, the commercial pilot certificate requires you to look outside the aircraft at visual maneuvers.
-The commercial license requires more in-depth knowledge and advanced maneuvers than the private pilot license requires.
+Just when you are accustomed to focusing only on your instruments in flight, the commercial pilot certificate requires you to look outside the aircraft at visual maneuvers.
+The commercial license requires more in-depth knowledge and advanced maneuvers than the private pilots' license require.